katarinagresova/DSIB01_2021/practicals_week2.md

 Push              | You send your files (changes) to the remote repo.
 Merge             | Incorporate changes into the branch you are on.
 Pull Request      | Term used in collaboration.
 You “issue a pull request” to the owner of the upstream repo asking them to pull your changes into their repo (accept your work).

+## Two Common Collaborative Workflows

+### Shared repository model

+ - For small projects where you are basically in the same physical space (e.g. lab with offices near each other).
+ - Be careful!
+You are cloning the main repository.
+ - Everyone has push and pull access to the central repo, so be careful and:
+   - Never commit to the master directly.
+   - Always do your work on a different branch from master.

+### Fork and pull model

+ - The owner/Project Leader of the upstream repo assigns rights to collaborators
+ - Collaborators do not have push access to main (upstream) repo
+ - Project Lead accepts Pull Requests (PRs) fro collaborators, reviews them, then merges them into main repo.